 As a condition to the Company's requested relief, the Company will not dispose of any voting interests of Asset Manager if, as a result, the Company would own, directly or indirectly, 50 percent or less of the outstanding voting interests of Asset Manager unless the Company disposes of 100 percent of its interest in Asset Manager in order to prevent the Company from becoming a minority shareholder of Asset Manager.
-Moreover, because the Company is managed by the Investment Adviser and expects in the future to continue to be so managed, it will not be dependent on Asset Manager for the provision of investment advice or other services.
+Moreover, because the Company is managed by the External Investment Adviser and expects in the future to continue to be so managed, it will not be dependent on Asset Manager for the provision of investment advice or other services.
 In addition, while the Company intends for Asset Manager to continue to grow and succeed (which, in turn inures to the benefit of the Company's shareholders), the Company's financial success will not be dependent upon Asset Manager's success.

 On several occasions, the Commission has recognized that some of the concerns that apparently led to the adoption of Section 12(d)(3) are no longer relevant due to the development and advancement of the securities industry.
 On each of these occasions, the Commission determined that the restrictions imposed by Section 12(d)(3) were overly restrictive and warranted certain exemptive relief.
-In 1964, the Commission adopted Rule 12d-1, which is now Rule 12d3-1, exempting certain acquisitions from the provisions of Section 12(d)(3).23 The Commission later substantively amended Rule 12d3-1 in 198424 and 1993.25
+In 1964, the Commission adopted Rule 12d-1, which is now Rule 12d3-1, exempting certain acquisitions from the provisions of Section 12(d)(3).21 The Commission later substantively amended Rule 12d3-1 in 198422 and 1993.23 investment companies may select for and hold in their portfolios."24 The Commission further noted that "[i]t appears to the Commission that where the conditions set forth in the Rule are satisfied it is appropriate in the public interest and consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the Act to permit registered investment companies to acquire and hold such investment interests."25